ds-wizard/dsw-deployment-example/README.md

 ## Important notes

-* Do not expose PostgreSQL and MinIO to the internet
+* **Do not expose** PostgreSQL and MinIO to the internet (MinIO should be exposed only via proxy)
-* When you want to use DSW publicly, set up proxy (e.g. Nginx) with a certificate for your domain and change default accounts
+* When you want to use DSW publicly, **set up HTTPS proxy** (e.g. Nginx) with a certificate for your domain and change default accounts
-* Set up volume mounted to PostgreSQL and Minio containers for persistent data
+* Set up volume mounted to PostgreSQL and MinIO containers for persistent data
-* You have to create S3 bucket, either using Web UI (for Minio, you can expose and use `http://localhost:9000`) or via client: https://docs.min.io/docs/minio-client-complete-guide.html#mb, e.g. use `create-bucket.sh` script
+* You have to create S3 bucket, either using Web UI (for MinIO, you can expose and use `http://localhost:9000`) or via client: https://docs.min.io/docs/minio-client-complete-guide.html#mb, e.g. use `create-bucket.sh` script
-* Change the secrets in `config/application.yml` (32 character string in `general.secret` and RSA private key in `general.rsaPrivateKey` via `ssh-keygen -t rsa -b 4096 -m PEM -f jwtRS256.key`)
+* Always use **strong passwords** and never use default values, **change the secrets** in `config/application.yml` (32 character string in `general.secret` and RSA private key in `general.rsaPrivateKey` via `ssh-keygen -t rsa -b 4096 -m PEM -f jwtRS256.key`)

 ## Security Audit